Friday, August 1, 2014

 SO glad we did this!

-We choose taller cabinets that would extend as high up as we could with the slanted ceiling.
-This gave me another shelf in each cabinet for storage.
+We chose taller cabinets that would extend as high up as we could with the slanted ceiling.
+This gave me another shelf at the top of each cabinet for storage.

 Dan pretending to look happy that this is moving along.